nlmatics/nlmatics.github.io/docs/_posts/2020-08-07-How-to-Extract-Keyphrases-and-Visualize-Text.md

           .attr("height", height)
           .attr("text-anchor", "middle");

 And that’s it!
-Refresh your kernel and run all cells, and you should get something like this (or just go ahead and run all of them if you’re using my `notebook.ipynb`).
+Refresh your kernel and run all cells, and you should get something like this (or just go ahead and run without refreshing if you’re using my `notebook.ipynb`).
 A colorful, interactive way of visualizing the most meaningful clusters of your data.

 <div align="center"><img src="../site_files/2020-08-07-How-to-Extract-Keyphrases-and-Visualize-Text/visualizekeyphrases.gif"></div><br>

 <i>Again, here’s the link to a <a href="https://github.com/cznlm/visualize-keyphrases">repository with the relevant code</a> if you wish to download and run directly.</i>

-### FURTHER DIRECTIONS
+## FURTHER DIRECTIONS
-There are a couple of clear directions from here, namely working on reducing noise and experimenting more with/fine-tuning the clustering algorithm.
-As you can see from the demo GIF, the labels themselves are far from perfect.
+There are a few of clear directions from here, namely working on reducing noise, fine-tuning the clustering algorithm, and improving the label quality.
+There are a lot of "junk" keyphrases that we get from RAKE and YAKE, so looking into a more advanced technique might be useful.
+The choice of clustering algorithm is also relatively arbitrary, and it would be great if we could find one which better suits our purposes.
+Finally, as you can see from the demo GIF, the labels themselves are far from perfect.
 It would be great to have a representative keyphrase of an entire cluster as opposed to just the top feature.
-However, it seems that the automatic keyphrase extraction techniques we were using are not suited for this purpose, so looking into perhaps unsupervised and supervised techniques would be a great future direction as well.
+However, it seems that the speedy automatic keyphrase extraction techniques we were using are not suited for this purpose, so looking into perhaps unsupervised and supervised techniques would be a great future direction as well.

-### RESOURCES COMPILED
+## RESOURCES COMPILED
 * [20 Newsgroup Dataset](http://qwone.com/~jason/20Newsgroups/)
 * [A 2019 Keyphrase Extraction Literature Review](https://arxiv.org/pdf/1905.05044.pdf)
 * [A 2014 Keyphrase Extraction Literature Review](https://www.aclweb.org/anthology/P14-1119.pdf)